TEN-framework/TEN-Agent/README.md

 make build
 ```

-This will generate an agent executable.
-We can change the source code in `agents/addon/extension/openai_chatgpt/openai_chatgpt.go` for instance to adjust your prompts and OpenAI parameters.
+This code generates an agent executable.
+To customize your prompts and OpenAI parameters, modify the source code in agents/addon/extension/openai_chatgpt/openai_chatgpt.go.

-Once done, we can use the following commands to start a server you then can test out with Astra Agent playground like we did in previous steps.
+Once you have made the necessary changes, you can use the following commands to start a server.
+You can then test it out using the Astra voice agent playground as we did in previous steps.

 ```shell